UPES Integrated LLB Admissions 2025

 You may also check -

 Along with the exam pattern, candidates must be well-versed in the syllabus of CLAT UG 2026.
 The syllabus of CLAT 2026 will comprise important topics and subjects that will be covered in the exam.
-The detailed CLAT 2026 syllabus are mentioned in the table below:
+The detailed CLAT 2026 syllabus is mentioned in the table below:

 Subjects | Topics |